Note: This is the first of a series of articles for new business startups and owners.

 If a judge applies the theory of corporate disregard to a lawsuit against your business, it may result in the stripping away of corporate protection and the exposure of your personal assets to substantial claims.

-Later articles in this series will discuss how corporate disregard can occur and how to avoid its application.
+Later articles in this series will discuss how corporate disregard can occur and how to avoid it.
 Please follow Lucent Law for further helpful information to help you get your business successfully launched and achieve your business goals.